Harnessing RAG in Game Development

 As large language models revolutionize natural language processing, there is an increasing need for robust detection methods to distinguish between AI-generated and human-written text.

-The recent growth of large language models has led to an increase in the presence of AI-generated content on platforms.
+The recent growth of large language models (LLMs) has led to an increase in the presence of AI-generated content on platforms.
 To maintain authenticity and prevent the spread of misinformation, it has become crucial to develop detection methods.
 DetectGPT and similar works have made progress in identifying machine-generated text using probability analysis.
 For the final project of CPSC 588 AI Foundation Models at Yale University, our group investigated and aimed to improve the existing model’s performance in detecting AI-generated sentences.

 Atmospheric scattering is a complex process that occurs when sunlight interacts with particles in a planetary atmosphere, resulting in visually striking phenomena such as the blue sky and colorful sunsets.